 People who care for at-risk pets want you to adopt them!
 That’s why you are incentivized to adopt at a much lower price point.
 Buy a pet often cost upwards of $1000, but adopting is usually only between $75-150.
 This money is used to cover the cost of vaccinations and various procedures while staying with the agency.

 Chances are, your rescue pet already had an owner.
 That means they are often house trained and know several tricks like sit, stay, heel, and more.
 It can save a lot of frustration when trying to raise and train a puppy or kitten from infancy.

 Adopting and rescuing pets is just awesome.
 You feel good about what you’re doing and you get something genuinely great in return.
-At Deceased Pet Care, we invite you to take action against puppy mills by making your next family member a rescue.
+At Deceased Pet Care a dog funeral home, we invite you to take action against puppy mills by making your next family member a rescue.
 We can think of many who will be glad you did.